open-xml-templating/docxtemplater/docs/source/angular_parse.rst

         They are multiple users
     {/}

-Will render the section only if they are 2 users or more.
+Will render the section only if there are 2 users or more.

 It also handles the boolean operators AND ``&&``, OR ``||``, ``+``, ``-``, the ternary operator ``a ? b : c``, operator precendence with parenthesis ``(a && b) || c``, and many other javascript features.